Why Amp Type Matters More Than You Think

 Hiwatt: Clean Power and Headroom

 The circuit: Hand-wired with military-spec components and enormous transformers.
+Dave Reeves designed these circuits in the late 1960s with an engineering philosophy closer to military radio equipment than consumer electronics, overbuilt at every stage.
 The circuit design emphasizes clean headroom and articulation.
 Even when pushed into overdrive, Hiwatts retain note definition and clarity.

 Key amps: DR103 (the 100-watt beast David Gilmour used), DR504 (the 50-watt version).

-Best for: Clean tones that need to fill a stadium, pedal-driven rigs (Gilmour ran extensive pedalboards into Hiwatts), and any application where you need massive clean headroom.
+Best for: Clean tones that need to fill a stadium, pedal-driven rigs (Gilmour ran extensive pedalboards into Hiwatts), and any application where massive clean headroom is required.

 Dumble: Touch-Sensitive Overdrive

-The sound: Smooth, vocal, touch-sensitive overdrive with a warmth and complexity that's almost indescribable.
-Dumble amps respond to your pick dynamics like no other amp — whisper and they clean up, dig in and they sing with a rich, harmonically saturated overdrive.
+The sound: Smooth, vocal, touch-sensitive overdrive with a warmth and complexity that sits in a category of its own.
+Dumble amps respond to pick dynamics like no other.
+Whisper and they clean up; dig in and they sing with a rich, harmonically saturated overdrive.
+The tone is not so much "warm" as it is dimensionally deep.
+The note has a front, a middle, and a back, and you can feel the overdrive develop through all three as you increase your attack.

-Key amps: Overdrive Special (the holy grail — Robben Ford, Larry Carlton, John Mayer), Steel String Singer (SRV, Dumble's other famous design).
+Key amps: Overdrive Special (the holy grail; Robben Ford, Larry Carlton, John Mayer), Steel String Singer (SRV played one, among other Dumble designs).

 Best for: Blues, jazz-fusion, sophisticated rock.
 If you need that vocal, singing lead tone that cleans up with a lighter touch, the Dumble voicing is the target.
-In the real world, originals cost six figures, but many modelers now include Dumble-style models, and boutique builders like Two-Rock and Bludotone make inspired designs.
+Originals cost six figures.
+Boutique builders like Two-Rock and Bludotone make inspired designs that get you in the neighborhood.

 When to Use Each Amp Type